kali/lackr/README.md

   we will have either a small login form or user info"
 - etc.

+Its main features are:
+- extended (and extensible) ESI support,
+- Handlebars evaluation support,
+- being fast and scalable.

 It is distributed as a library, and principally meant to be integrated in a jetty 9.0.x server.

-In less short
+Introduction
 =============

-It's meant to build reverse proxies, something you will setup on your server stack, between the internet and one ore more "backends" servers.
+Lackr is meant to build reverse proxies, something you will setup on your server stack, between the internet and one ore more "backends" servers.

                           Internet